hajkmap/Hajk/new-client/src/plugins/PropertyChecker/readme.md

    1.3 `layer` - - corresponds to Hajk layer's sublayer name in `layers.json`.
 Not required for non-group layers.

    1.4 Any field you wish to group on.
-For example, if we're creating some property checker (which was the main intention of this plugin), we may want to group the results per _per property_ (in Swedish, _fastighet_).
+For example, if we're creating some property checker (which was the main intention of this plugin), we may want to group the results per _property_ (in Swedish, _fastighet_).
 You specify the WMS layer's attribute name you wish to group by using the `attributeNameToGroupBy` setting for this plugin.
 In our example, it is set to `fastighet`.

 ### Example configuration